 Serpent Lake Trail is a 7.3 mile moderately trafficked out and back trail located near Penasco, New Mexico that features a lake and is rated as difficult.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.

 Beautiful trail.
 The meadow and small pond (serpent lake) are well worth the hike which is actually around 8 miles round trip.